Renew a G driver’s licence: 80 years and over

 On this page Skip this page navigation

-If your driver’s licence expires on or after September 1, 2022, you must complete the Senior Driver Group Education Session and vision testing requirements before renewing your licence.
+If your licence has expired, or is about to expire, you must complete a Senior Driver Group Education Session and vision testing requirements before you can renew it.

 If you are a senior driver, you must renew your driver’s licence by your licence expiry date.